 ● Sticking a finger in another person’s face causing them to back up;

 ● Attempting to punch another person in the face and missing.

 These are examples of conduct that can result in criminal charges for assault.
 The key fact in each of these situations is that the perpetrator either intends to use physical force against another (but no physical contact and harm results) or the victim is aware of an immediate physical threat.

-● Self-defense.
+- Self-defense.
 A person can’t be prosecuted for assaulting another if they were acting in self-defense.
-For example, Betty is in a small hardware store when Angry walks in with a knife in his hand waiving it around and yelling that he’s pissed off at the world causing everyone in the store, including Betty, to fear for their safety.
+For example, Betty is in a small hardware store when Angry walks in with a knife in his hand waiving it around and yelling that he’s upset causing everyone in the store, including Betty, to fear for their safety.
 Betty grabs an axe and tells Angry to get lost.
 Frightened by the size of the axe compared to his knife, Angry walks backward into a shelf, loses his balance and falls down injuring himself.
 Can Betty be prosecuted for assault?
 No. She was reasonably in fear for her safety given Angry’s behavior and was simply defending herself.
 Under Nevada law, she would have a valid defense.